Zucchini-Tomato-Mozzarella-Chickpea Bake

 • Add thinly sliced red onion between the layers for extra sweetness

-• Mix in baby spinach leaves with the chickpeas for added greens
+• Mix in baby spinach with the chickpeas for added greens

 • Use halloumi cubes instead of mozzarella for a firmer texture